Japanese Public Key Infrastructure (JPKI)

 (2) OCSP Responder Method

-OCSP * 6 is a communications protocol for verifying the validity of a electronic certification.
+OCSP * 6 is a communications protocol for verifying the validity of a electronic certificate.

-The OCSP responder method is a method in which an inquiry about the validity of a specific electronic certification is answered individually by a response server called an "OCSP responder".
+The OCSP responder method is a method in which an inquiry about the validity of a specific electronic certificate is answered individually by a response server called an "OCSP responder".

-While the OCSP responder method is characterized by real-time confirmation, it should be noted that the validity of the electronic certification cannot be confirmed offline.
+While the OCSP responder method is characterized by real-time confirmation, it should be noted that the validity of the electronic certificate cannot be confirmed offline.

 * 6 Online Certification Status Protocol